chenkrichelly/To-Do-List/README.md

 # To-Do List App

-## Overview
-This is a simple To-Do List web application built using HTML, CSS, and JavaScript.
+This is a simple To-Do List web application built using HTML, CSS, and JavaScript, implementing EJS and MongoDB Database.
 It allows users to manage their tasks by adding, updating, and deleting them.
 The application provides a clean and intuitive interface for an efficient task management experience.

 ## Features
 - Add new tasks